Techcable/zsh2xonsh/README.md

 For each of these (tiny) shell scripts, `zsh2xonsh` works very well :)

-So in addition to properly translating `$(brew shellenv)`, it also needs to translate basic shell "environement files".
+So in addition to properly translating `$(brew shellenv)`, it also needs to translate these basic shell "environement files".

+Turns out, dealing with platform specific quirks can get pretty intense and requires things like function definitions and if/then statements.
+In order to properly support `export`s, control flow has to be emulated in Python (can't just delegate to zsh).